Astrosp/Awesome-OSINT-For-Everything/README.md

 In addition search for Wifi networks and look for planes, vessels, trains and city traffic
 - [Chiasmodon](https://github.com/chiasmod0n/chiasmodon) - Chiasmodon is an OSINT tool designed to assist in the process of gathering information about a target domain.
 Its primary functionality revolves around searching for domain-related data, including domain emails, domain credentials, CIDRs , ASNs , and subdomains, the tool also allows users to search Google Play application ID.
 - [Tookie-osint](https://github.com/alfredredbird/tookie-osint) - Tookie is a advanced OSINT information gathering tool that finds social media accounts based on inputs.
 - [dangerzone](https://github.com/freedomofpress/dangerzone) - Take potentially dangerous PDFs, office documents, or images and convert them to safe PDFs
+- [COMB](https://www.proxynova.com/tools/comb/) - the largest dataset of leaked credentials (emails, usernames, and passwords)
  <br>

 ## AI